 - Mix the ground almonds and icing together thoroughly.

-- Whisk the egg whites and add to the mixture together with the almond extract to form a dough using a wooden spoon or your hand.
+Whisk the egg whites and add to the mixture together with the vanilla extract to form a dough using a wooden spoon or your hand.

 - Weigh the marzipan out into 3 equal portions and wrap 2 portions in cling film.